-Within about another 3/4 kilometer from the fountain, the buildings of the next town of Calzadilla de Tera comes into view.
+Within about another 3/4 kilometer from the fountain, the buildings of the next town of Calzadilla de Tera come into view.

-We carried on to the right at the intersection, to stay on-Camino and along the canal.
-No one was interested in walking out of the way to see sights or find a café.
+Otherwise, turn right just before that canal, to stay on-Camino and along the canal to bypass the town to the north.
+No one was interested in walking out of the way to see sights or find a café so we carried on.

 Right along the Camino, on the other side of the canal, just before leaving town is the Pension Lar Do Vento (+34 607 25 16 99) that has two rooms to inquire about, if you are interested.

-Along the way, about 1/2 kilometer later you see this old estate in ruin.
+Along the way, about 1/2 kilometer later you see this old estate in ruins.
 I could not find any information about what this may have actually been.
 It made for an interesting distraction.

 Only a few meters later we came to this T-intersection, shown below, by the bridge into town.
 The route is marked to go to the right to make a detour around town, but some old tracks still exist that show the way is to the left, through town.
 Either route is just fine, without any meaningful difference in length.
 Check the interactive map for your choice.

 The reason to go the newly directed way to the right, is that you will walk directly by the only café in town.
-A few meters after turning right, at 13.3 kilometers, you come to the welcoming sign for the Albergue La Trucha, where you will turn left.
+A few meters after turning right, at approx 13 kilometers, you come to the welcoming sign for the Albergue La Trucha, where you will turn left.